kcnancy/NancyMcBride-Portfolio/README.md

 I then changed my bootstrap reference to the more stable ver 4.5. both for stability and ease in looking up reference documentation.

 As my knowledge of coding grows I will be updating and adding to this basic site.
 I ran code validation and made corrections to all 3 html files.
-The PNG's are below. kcnancy.github.io-NancyMcBride\Assets\indexhtmlscreencapture-validator-w3-org-nu-2020-12-14-15_12_09.png kcnancy.github.io-NancyMcBride\Assets\contacthtml-screencapture-validator-w3-org-nu-2020-12-14-15_14_46.png kcnancy.github.io-NancyMcBride\Assets\portfoliohtml-screencapture-validator-w3-org-nu-2020-12-14-15_19_51.png
+The PNG's are below:

+kcnancy.github.io-NancyMcBride\Assets\indexhtmlscreencapture-validator-w3-org-nu-2020-12-14-15_12_09.png
+kcnancy.github.io-NancyMcBride\Assets\contacthtml-screencapture-validator-w3-org-nu-2020-12-14-15_14_46.png
+kcnancy.github.io-NancyMcBride\Assets\portfoliohtml-screencapture-validator-w3-org-nu-2020-12-14-15_19_51.png